 It’s important to dream, but also to set realistic goals to achieve those dreams.
-While taking steps toward financial freedom, there are some risk you may need to be aware, check this internet investment fraud warnings before taking any risk.
+While taking steps toward financial freedom, there are some risks you may need to be aware of.
+It’s important to consult a financial advisor and check this internet investment fraud warnings before taking any risk.

-Today I’d like to share a few financial steps that can help get your finances in order.
+Today I’d like to share a few wealth management planning tips that can help get your finances in order.
 It is adapted from Dave Ramsey’s Baby Steps, although I don’t like to call them baby steps because they’re more like giant leaps.
 It took me over a whole year to get from step #2 to 3!
 And will probably take two or three decades until I reach #8.
 There’s nothing baby about that!

 Steps to Financial Freedom

 Step 1: Stop Your Debt and Create a Budget

 - If you have a balance on your credit card and don’t pay it off each month, stop using it!

 - Start a budget and strive to remain in/under budget each month

 Step 2: Save $1,000 to $5,000 in an Emergency Fund

 - Dave Ramsey suggests saving $1,000, but I think you should increase it, especially if you have kids or a mortgage just in case of large emergencies.